 If you are going to Korea, you might need to know some useful Korean phrases.
 By using these Korean expressions, you will sound more natural and you can fit in better.

-Let’s take a look at the most commonly used expressions to best suit Korean etiquette.
+Let’s take a look at the most commonly used Korean phrases to best suit Korean etiquette.

 One thing that may strike you is the way Koreans say “goodbye”.
 They do not always use the same Korean phrase, as it depends on whether the person they are saying goodbye to is leaving, or if the listener is staying and the speaker is leaving.